Our clients include financial institutions, investors, entrepreneurs, government agencies, and nonprofit organizations.

 We’re partnering with leading organizations to promote the growth of Impact Finance globally, and have written extensively on the subject.
 We assisted the G8 Social Impact Investment Task Force in publishing its landmark report, Impact Investing: The Invisible Heart of Markets.
-We’re the first global law firm to become a member of the Global Impact Investing Network – a platform for like-minded investors – and the founding member of the GIIN Legal Practitioner’s
+We’re the first global law firm to become a member of the Global Impact Investing Network – a platform for like-minded investors – and the founding member of the GIIN Legal Practitioner’s Working Group.

 A global team of our lawyers assisted London-based social entrepreneurship incubator UnLtd in analyzing the current legal and regulatory systems of the G8 countries with respect to businesses that seek to distribute profits while pursuing social impact – known as “profit-with-purpose businesses” (PPBs).
 Our report, Balancing Purpose and Profit, is the most comprehensive survey of the legal landscape for social enterprise in all G8 countries.
 For our work with UnLtd, we won TrustLaw’s 2015 Impact Award for a project that “demonstrates significant, wide-ranging impact on the pro bono client, their community, and beyond.”